Beach Hazards Statement issued for Eastern Currituck by NWS - NewsBreak

 Beach Hazards Statement issued for Eastern Currituck by NWS

-Effective: 2021-09-09 03:31:00 EDT Expires: 2021-09-09 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
-Target Area: Eastern Currituck BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH THIS EVENING * WHAT...Dangerous rip currents expected. * WHERE...The Atlantic Beaches of Maryland.
+Effective: 2021-09-11 10:11:00 EDT Expires: 2021-09-11 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
+Target Area: Eastern Currituck BEACH HAZARDS STATEMENT REMAINS IN EFFECT UNTIL 8 PM EDT THIS EVENING * WHAT...Dangerous rip currents expected. * WHERE...The Atlantic Beaches of Maryland.
 In Virginia, The Atlantic Beaches of Northampton and Accomack Counties, and Virginia Beach.
 In North Carolina, the Atlantic Beaches of Eastern Currituck County. * WHEN...Through this evening. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.alerts.weather.gov

 Comments / 0